 - Social interaction/fun (reward)

-Depending on the habit in question, it will probably take a little while to identify the rewards (or triggers).
-In this case, the trigger is obvious, but the reward will require some experimentation and analysis.
+Depending on the habit in question, it might take a little digging to identify the rewards (or triggers).
+In this case, the trigger is obvious, but the reward will probably require some experimentation and analysis.
 For instance, we might believe that the reward at lunch is the taste of the food.
-We can test this hypothesis by eating at a different restaurant, not eating at all or eating something bland.
+We can test this hypothesis by eating at a different restaurant, not eating at all, or eating something bland.

 Eventually, once we’ve uncovered the true triggers and rewards, we can then repurpose our old trigger for a new behavior:

 - Eat my sandwich (reward) or go socialize with friends (reward)